-\item{Finally, we analyze the delivery delay of the system based on a different definition from previous works.
+\item{Finally, we analyze the delivery delay of the system based on a different definition from the previous works.
 In the literature, the delivery delay of a packet have been considered as the time when the packet enters the transmission queue to the time it is delivered.
 However, we define the delivery delay as the time between the first request of a packet and its delivery.
-We believe this new definition is more suitable for the heterogeneous case and shows the delay characterization of the receivers better.
-Consequently, it results in simple closed-form for the delivery delay.
-To estimate and calculate the delivery delay, our delivery rate model is used for different cases, which is shown the consistency of our assumptions and approximations.
-Furthermore, the accuracy of the delivery delay analysis is confirmed by comparing the results with simulations.
-The delivery delay analysis and its simulation results are described in Section \ref{sec:Delay Analysis} and the paper is concluded in Section \ref{sec:Conclusions}.} \end{itemize}
+We believe this new definition is more suitable for the heterogeneous case and better characterizes the delay of the users.
+Consequently, it results in a simple closed-form delivery delay.
+To estimate and calculate the delivery delay, our delivery rate model is used for different cases, which is shown the consistency of our assumptions and approximation.
+Furthermore, the accuracy of the delivery rate and delivery delay analysis is confirmed by comparing the results with simulations.
+The delivery delay analysis is described in Section \ref{sec:Delay Analysis}, the simulation results in Section \ref{sec:Simulation Results} and the paper is concluded in Section \ref{sec:Conclusions}.} \end{itemize}